Best-of-Both-Worlds Multiparty Quantum Computation with Publicly Verifiable Identifiable Abort: Technical Overview

 One advantage of our protocol design is its flexibility to provide best-of-both-worlds security.
-That is, we construct an MPQC protocol that also achieves full security against at most $\thres \le \lfloor \frac{n-1}{2} \rfloor$ corruptions as long as we require security with public verifiable identifiable abort against at most $n-1-\thres$ malicious parties.
-In contrast, none of the existing MPQC protocols satisfy BoBW security.
+That is, we construct an MPQC protocol that simultaneously achieves full security when there are at most $\thres < \frac{n}{2}$ corruptions and satisfies security with publicly verifiable identifiable abort against at most $n-1-\thres$ corrupted parties.

-The two worlds of honest majority and dishonest majority were once separated because of a tension between spreading information and extracting information.
+Prior to this work, the honest-majority and the dishonest-majority worlds were once separated because of a tension between sharing and extracting quantum information.
 We elaborate on it as follows.
-MPQC protocols that obtain full security in an honest majority setting $\cite{BCG06}$ are based on quantum secret sharing (QSS) \cite{QSS}.
+MPQC protocols that obtain full security in an honest majority setting \cite{BCG06} are based on verifiable quantum secret sharing (VQSS).
+In these protocols, each party individually creates VQSS of their input and distributes the shares across parties.
 The problem is that the secret shares sent between malicious parties are private information.
-Once the number of corrupted players reaches one-half, the simulator has no way to extract the adversary’s input from the available secret shares.
-It also explains why existing MPQC protocols in the dishonest majority setting require each quantum message to pass through all parties.
-In this case, the quantum message must have gone through some honest player, and the simulator can extract input at this moment.
-As a result, these protocols are unable to divide every piece of information across multiple parties, and a single malicious party is sufficient to destroy the information subjected to the computation.
+Once the number of corrupted parties reaches one-half, the simulator cannot extract the adversary's input from the available secret shares.
+This is also why current MPQC protocols designed for a dishonest majority need every quantum message to be transmitted through all parties: the simulator can extract inputs when the quantum message passes through an honest party.
+As a result, protocols against a dishonest majority cannot divide a piece of quantum information across multiple parties, and a single malicious party is sufficient to destroy the information subjected to the computation.

-Our solution to this tension is to combine the hierarchical MPQC-SWIA with quantum error correction codes (QECC), which is a relaxation of QSS.
-In the beginning, parties use the hierarchical MPQC-SWIA to prepare QECC codewords that encode EPR pairs and distribute every codeword evenly to the parties.
-Afterward, the parties can perform distributed computation over QECC codewords.
-Full security can be achieved when only a few qubits of QECC are in the control of corrupted parties.
-One can view the hierarchical MPQC-SWIA as a vital piece of machinery that allows information extraction while contributing to the setup for distributed computation.
+Our solution to this tension is to utilize the offline-online structure of our protocol and incorporate quantum error correction codes (QECC).
+First, our offline setup\footnote{Similar to the previous subsection, this setup can be instantiated using MPQC-SWIA.} prepares QECC codewords on EPR pairs and distributes the codewords evenly across parties.
+Afterward, the parties can perform distributed computation over QECC codewords in the online protocol.
+In this protocol, the honestly generated QECC codewords facilitate the sharing of quantum information.
+Moreover, to extract quantum information even in the presence of a malicious majority, the setup can entangle a trapdoor with the states prepared for the parties and use the trapdoor to extract online inputs.
+We see that the offline setup acts as a vital piece of machinery that allows information extraction while preparing for the online distributed computation.